 Keep Your Drinks Close, But Your Snacks Even Closer

 Keep a stash in the office to avoid stomach rumbling (and prying fingers!)
-You can keep foods like energy bars (or Snickers) in a drawer, but you can also keep your cold drinks and favorite snacks in one of these cute desktop mini-refrigerators.
+You can keep foods like energy bars (or candy bars) in a drawer, but you can also keep your cold drinks and favorite snacks in one of these mini desktop refrigerators.

 Use Scents to Change the Mood in the Room

 Keeping an oil diffuser in your home office is a great way to improve your mood within a matter of minutes.
 Use different scents depending on the desired effect.
 Citrus scents including lemon and orange are good for mid-afternoon energy boosts, while cinnamon can help you focus and be more productive.

 Take a Break and Get Away When You’re Stressed

 If you stick around in your office and sulk in front of the computer when you’re dealing with a tough client, it’s likely just going to make you feel worse, and possibly even say something you’ll later regret in the form of an angry email.
 Take a breather and go for a quick walk around the neighborhood, or go grab a cup of coffee and hang out in the kitchen or dining room for a few minutes until you’re feeling a little more clearheaded.